BobKerns/better-future/README.md

 ### _future_.`when`(_onFulfilled_, _onRejected_)

-Like _future_.`then`(), but does not start the computation.
+Like _future_.`then`(), but does not start the task.

-This is useful when setting up a computation and being notified if/when it completes.
+This is useful when setting up a task and being notified if/when it completes.

 ### _future_.`start`()

-Starts the computation but does not add any handler.
+Starts the task but does not add any handler.

   ```javascript
 future.start().when(handler)